btceco/btceco/README.md

 * A viable environmentallysustainable transfer of value must be established.

 _The next exciting phase of Bitcoin is the shedding of the stigmas that rendered Bitcoin flawed.
-The possibilities are endless for a Bitcoin unencumbered bythe guilt of damaging the environment that bitcoin mining is associated.
+The possibilities are endless for a Bitcoin unencumbered by the guilt of damaging the environment that bitcoin mining is associated.
 A Bitcoin free of shortcomings is the value revolution Bitcoin started.
 A faster more capable Bitcoin yields the future of all value.
-Bitcoin Eco is the solutionSOLUTIONTransfer the value of Bitcoin to an environmentally sustainable faster more capable vehicle of evolution.
+Bitcoin Eco is the solution.
+Transfer the value of Bitcoin to an environmentally sustainable faster more capable vehicle of evolutionary value.
 Bitcoin Eco is fast and environmentally sustainable._